wiljha/Test---PayU-Hub-Payment-Flow/README.md

 # Test---PayU-Hub-Payment-Flow
 This repository contains a Paymentsos payment flow and the secure fields form to articulate the API in order to simulate a payment gateway flow.
-I will present all documents, html and json code to provide request and response for each transaction estatement.
+I will present json code to provide request and response for each transaction estatement and an index file to test the payment integration.

+Steps
 1. Develping payment flow with the following API Calls: * Token * Payment * Autirize * Capture * Refund
 2. Creating Secure Fields pay button page
 3. Definition of tokenization, authorize, capture, charge, void, and refund.